apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 [Tasks]: https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency#Tasks-and-Task-Groups

-### Isolation Inheritance
+### Isolation Inference and Inheritance

 There are many ways to specify isolation explicitly.
-But, there are cases where the context of a declaration will establish isolation implicitly, via _isolation inheritance_.
+But, there are cases where the context of a declaration will establish isolation implicitly, via _isolation inference_.

 #### Classes

-A subclass will always inherit the isolation of its parent.
+A subclass will always have the same isolation as its parent.

 ```swift
 @MainActor